Borland

-Borland Software Corporation was a computer technology company founded in 1983 by Niels Jensen, Ole Henriksen, Mogens Glad and Philippe Kahn.
-Its main business was the development and sale of software development and software deployment products.
+Borland Software Corporation was a computing technology company founded in 1983 by Niels Jensen, Ole Henriksen, Mogens Glad, and Philippe Kahn.
+Its main business was developing and selling software development and software deployment products.
 Borland was first headquartered in Scotts Valley, California, then in Cupertino, California, and then in Austin, Texas.
-In 2009 the company became a full subsidiary of the British firm Micro Focus International plc.
+In 2009, the company became a full subsidiary of the British firm Micro Focus International plc.
+In 2023, Micro Focus (including Borland) was acquired by Canadian firm OpenText, which later absorbed Borland's portfolio into its application delivery management division.